paluh/purescript-undefined-is-not-a-problem/README.md

 ### Debugging

 I try to provide some debug info which should help when there is a type mismatch.
+For example this kind of polymorphic array causes problem

   ```purescript
   type NestedError =